patricklam/plam.new-webpage/content/post/20211225-urban-living-part-i-kitchener.md

 There sure are a lot of cannabis stores in Downtown Kitchener now.

+As for the other parts of the 15-minute city: you can't get fancy clothing in downtown Kitchener; there are high schools and the hospital not far away, as well as lots of doctors on Frederick St.
+One could complain about a lack of a stadium; the Aud is 19 minutes from the Kitchener Market, but the walk is not engaging.

 # Work

 The University of Waterloo is, of course, farther from downtown Kitchener than my place in Waterloo.